DushyantSahoo/rshSCP/README.md

 * ``MATLAB``
 * ``MATLAB Deep Learning Toolbox``

-# Projection onto the intersection of the L1-ball and L-infinity-ball
+### Projection onto the intersection of the L1-ball and L-infinity-ball

-This repository contains a Matlab/Mex/C++ implementation of a linear time algorithm for the projection onto the intersection of the L1-ball and L-infinity-ball (box constraint).
+Projection folder contains a Matlab/Mex/C++ implementation of a linear time algorithm for the projection onto the intersection of the L1-ball and L-infinity-ball (box constraint) provided by A. Podosinnikova.

-Please, cite:
-*A. Podosinnikova.
-Robust Principal Component Analysis as a Nonlinear Eigenproblem.
-Master's Thesis, Saarland University, Department of Mathematics and Computer Science, 2013.*

-## Using this code with Matlab
+### Using projection code with Matlab

 - make sure your Matlab recognizes your gcc compiler
 ```